csharp-language-ext

 • Immutable data structures, such as lists and maps.

-• Higher-order functions, such as map and fold.
+• Higher-order functions, like map and fold.

 • Asynchronous programming with support for cancellation and exceptions.

-• Option and result types to avoid runtime exceptions.
+• Option and Result types to avoid runtime exceptions.

 • A concurrency system based on agents and channels.